 Compensation Consultants.
-Pursuant to its charter, our compensation committee has the authority, with our company's funding, to retain or obtain the advice of a compensation consultant to assist in the evaluation of, among other things, chief executive officer and non-CEO executive officer compensation, provided, that it will retain such an advisor only after taking into consideration relevant factors relating to the advisor's independence from our management.
+Pursuant to its charter, our compensation committee has the authority, with our company's funding, to retain or obtain the advice of a compensation consultant to assist in the performance of its responsibilities; provided, that, it will retain such an advisor only after taking into consideration relevant factors relating to the advisor's independence from our management.

-Our compensation committee again retained Mercer (US) Inc. as its compensation consultant during fiscal 2016 to assist with various executive compensation matters, including proposals for the total compensation paid to our executive officers, and the individual components of executive officer compensation, and market data, including the peer group, used by management in reviewing executive officer compensation and influencing our Chief Executive Officer's recommendations to the compensation committee on compensation paid to our other NEOs for fiscal 2016.
+Our compensation committee again retained Mercer (US) Inc. as its compensation consultant during fiscal 2017 to assist with various executive compensation matters, including proposals for the total compensation paid to our executive officers, and the individual components of executive officer compensation, and market data, including the peer group, used by management in reviewing executive officer compensation and influencing our Chief Executive Officer's recommendations to the compensation committee on compensation paid to our other NEOs for fiscal 2017.

 In relation to our compensation committee's retention of Mercer, our compensation committee considered various factors relating to the advisor's independence from our management, including those enumerated by the NYSE.
-As part of its evaluation, our compensation committee considered the following: Mercer's parent company Marsh & McLennan provides certain insurance brokerage services to our company; the fees paid to Marsh & McLennan in connection with those brokerage services represented a nominal amount of the revenues generated by that company; Mercer's policies and procedures relating to conflicts of interest; the fact that the Mercer consultants that work with our company do not own any of our common stock; and certain present and historic business relationships between Mercer or its affiliates, on the one hand, and employers of certain of our compensation committee members.
+As part of its evaluation, our compensation committee considered the following: Mercer's parent company Marsh & McLennan Companies provides insurance brokerage services to our company; the fees paid to Marsh & McLennan (including Mercer) in connection with those brokerage services represented a nominal amount of the revenues generated by that company; Mercer's policies and procedures relating to conflicts of interest; the fact that the Mercer consultants that work with our company do not own any of our common stock; and certain consulting services provided by Mercer to employers of certain of our compensation committee members.
 Following its review, our compensation committee concluded that Mercer was independent.

 Key Participant Roles.
-The following table summarizes the significant roles of the various key participants, including those of certain of our executive officers, in the decision-making process with respect to NEO compensation, in particular for fiscal 2016:
+The following table summarizes the significant roles of the various key participants, including those of certain of our executive officers, in the decision-making process with respect to NEO compensation, in particular for fiscal 2017: